obsidian-tasks-group/obsidian-tasks/docs/Reference/Formats/Dataview Format.md

 ### Dataview Format for Recurrence

+> [!Info]
-This name was chosen for use in Tasks, because it is suggested in the [dataview feature request #878](https://github.com/blacksmithgu/obsidian-dataview/issues/878).
+> This name was chosen for use in Tasks, because it is suggested in the [dataview feature request #878](https://github.com/blacksmithgu/obsidian-dataview/issues/878).
 It is not yet known to dataview.
 It can of course be searched in dataview.

 ```markdown
 - [ ] #task Is a recurring task [repeat:: every day when done]